talgat-abdraimov/python-project-template/readme.md

 # python project template

-Very opinionated python project template
+This is a highly opinionated template for Python projects.

 ---